hackforrefugees/blending-matching/ISSUES.md

-What there is left to do
+# Left to do
+Email notifications
+Order by matching tags in profile list
+Fix image hosting
+Improve contact families